DarKim59/LightsOutGame/README.md

 ## Development

-The Solution as ben split into a Classes and Interfaces folder, with the Form1.cs and Program.cs
+The Solution as been split into a **Classes** and **Interfaces** folder, with classes Form1.cs and Program.cs

 The basis of each of the files are as fllows:

-Program.cs - This is the main entry point for the application, the GameGrid interface is used here to create the GameGrid and this is passed into the Form, with .Run (See GameGrid.cs in the clases folder)
+**Program.cs** - This is the main entry point for the application, the GameGrid interface is used here to create the GameGrid and this is passed into the Form, with .Run (See GameGrid.cs in the clases folder)

-Form1.cs - This contains code for the button events and also the 'painting' of the grid upon the user clicking in the 5 x 5 grid.
+**Form1.cs** - This contains code for the button events and also the 'painting' of the grid upon the user clicking in the 5 x 5 grid.
 The constructor of this class takes in   the GameGrid interface.
 This is then used within Form1_Paint and Form1_MouseDown methods.

-GameGrid.cs - The method GameGrid(), which in turn calls a private method - PopulateAndSetUpGrid(), which is used for both a new game via the button, in which case a random selection of tiles will be populated, and for initialisation of the grid upfrnt - in which case no tiles will be pre-sected.
+**GameGrid.cs** - The method GameGrid(), which in turn calls a private method - PopulateAndSetUpGrid(), which is used for both a new game via the button, in which case a random selection of tiles will be populated, and for initialisation of the grid upfrnt - in which case no tiles will be pre-sected.

 A private variable - bool[,] - This 2-D 5 x 5 boolean array is used for the setting up of the grid, populated:
                 0 to 4 (5), e.g. elements 0,0 (false) 0,1 (false),  0,2 (false),  0,3 (false),  0,4 (false)